yachielab/QUEEN/README.md

   1. Generate a QUEEN class object for an EGFP fragment,
   2. Create EcoRI sites to both ends of the EGFP fragment,
   3. Digest the EGFP fragment and pX330 by EcoRI, and
   4. Assemble the EGFP fragment and linearized pX330.
+  (Expected runtime: less than 1 sec.)

   **Source code (continued from the previous code)**
   ```python